 A three to four day cleanse is ideal for those who want to enjoy a healthy lifestyle and want a little more benefit than just a one or two day cleanse.
 Even if you have never tried a juice cleanse before, a three to four day cleanse is achievable.
 It is long enough to receive the energizing and refreshing effects of the cleanse, but short enough that you don’t become fatigued or overwhelmed by the routine.

-Longer cleanses are reserved for those with experience with juice cleanses and who are familiar with listening to their bodies to determine what is best for it.
-Juice cleanses longer than five days are generally not a good idea for complete beginners and you should consult your primary care physician before starting any extended cleanse.
+Longer cleanses are reserved for those with experience with juice fastss and who are familiar with listening to their bodies to determine what is best for it.
+Cleanses longer than five days are generally not a good idea for complete beginners and you should consult your primary care physician before starting any extended cleanse.

 The length of your juice cleanse may also vary simply based on how you feel.
 If you start out feeling fatigued and bloated, you may cleanse simply as a tool to reset your body and stop the cleanse once you feel restored to normal.
 The key is to listen to your body and adjust your cleanse based on how your body responds to it.